nexusformat/definitions/manual/source/apm-structure.rst

     :ref:`NXpump`:
         A base class to describe a component which reduce the partial/total pressure in a chamber to some controlled value so that an experiment can be performed.
 Most commonly this class can be used for representing and storing details of e.g. the vacuum pumping system.

+    :ref:`NXreflectron`:
+        A base class to describe a kinetic energy sensitive filtering device for ToF.

 Microscopy experiments, not only taking into account those performed on commercial instruments, offer the user usually a set of frequently on-the-fly processed computational data.
 For now we represent these steps with specifically named instances of the :ref:`NXprocess` base class.

 Removed base classes
 ######################

-We have removed the NXlens_apm base class and replaced it by NXreflectron.
+We have removed the NXlens_apm base class and replaced it by :ref:`NXreflectron`.

 ..
   https://stackoverflow.com/questions/4783814/how-to-comment-a-string-in-restructured-text